jiminpark66/MAGEseq/README.md

 Also, file describing the sequence variants generated through MAGE is required.
 File should be titled `HEAD_MAGE_oligos.txt` where `HEAD` is the experiment/sample ID.
 For demonstration purposes `HEAD` is `Bin1`.
 Each line in the oligo file identifies individual oligo sequence using either `-` to denote positions that are not targeted for mutagenesis or `N` to denote positions that are targeted for mutagenesis.
 See the `Bin1_MAGE_oligos.txt` file provided for reference.

 # 2. Parse sequence variants
-Edit the main variables in the initial section of the `master_demo.py`
+Edit the main parameters in the initial section of the `master_demo.py` Parameter descriptions:

-Parameters
 - Adapter: 5' upstream sequence of mutant loci to identify in each read
 - Adapter_spacer: number of basepairs between adapter and library start
 - Library: Wildtype/Reference sequence of the loci